Creating a Redis Enterprise Software (RS) Database

-As a quick smoke test, telnet to your endpoint and port for the database you wish to test.
-Then do the redis PING command.
+As a quick smoke test, telnet to your endpoint and port for the database.
+Then run the redis PING command.

 Testing Database Connectivity with redis-cli

-You can find redis-cli utility on each node in Redis Enterprise Software cluster with the rest of the utilities.
-For information about directory locations please refer to the installation page.
+The redis-cli utility is installed on each node in RS cluster with the rest of the utilities.

-Using the URL based connection method, you can provide the database endpoint URL and port number as follows:
+Using the URL-based connection method, you can connect the database endpoint URL and port number.
+The result looks like:

 $ redis-cli -h redis-19836.c9.us-east-1-2.ec2.cloud.redislabs.com -p 19836 -a astrongpassword redis-19836.c9.us-east-1-2.ec2.cloud.redislabs.com:19836> PING PONG